 NOTE!
 It is not possible to do the contrary (i.e to downgrade).
 Double check before upgrading.
-Only 3304 and 3308 units could be upgraded.
+Only 3304 and 3308 units can be upgraded.

 4) Save the SSD after required editing.
-Regarding SSD download, see the following chapter.
+Regarding the SSD download, see the following chapter.